cengc13/cengc13.github.io/_posts/2020-05-08-final-project-final-blog.md

 - **Multilingual Issue**: the training set is written in English.
 The validation is given in three languages, including Turkish, Spanish and Italian.
 Besides the multilingual validation set, the testing set is written in three more types of languages, i.e. Russian, French and Portuguese.

-We will discuss how we can circumvent or mitigate those three issues.
+We will discuss how we can circumvent or mitigate those three issues in the second part.

 ### Tokenizer, Transformer and Classifier